CommonAccord/Site-Org/Doc/01/Agt/Type/Web/ToU/Coinbase/Form_Coinbase_ToU.01.md

 1.1. {Merchant_Services}

 .sec=Users who intend to sell goods and/or services (each, a &quot;{Merchant}&quot;) and who wish to accept bitcoin from purchasers as a method of payment may use a suite of tools and related services for this purpose (the &quot;{Merchant_Services}&quot;).
-Through the {Merchant_Services}, {P1.Handle} enables Merchants to accept bitcoin from customers as a method of payment, and processes the transfer of bitcoin to Merchants from their customers.
-Merchants may also sell bitcoin to, or buy bitcoin from, {P1.Handle}, and otherwise utilize the {P1_Services}, in the same manner as any other user.
+Through the {Merchant_Services}, {P1.Handle} enables {Merchants} to accept bitcoin from customers as a method of payment, and processes the transfer of bitcoin to {Merchants} from their customers. {Merchants} may also sell bitcoin to, or buy bitcoin from, {P1.Handle}, and otherwise utilize the {P1_Services}, in the same manner as any other user.
 Use of {Merchant_Services} is subject to this Part 2 and is also subject to General Use terms, including without limitation the releases, indemnities, disclaimers, limitations of liability, prohibited use, dispute resolution, and cancellation policies set forth above.

 1.2 {Merchant} Profile